xiangyuT/raylight/README.md

    Please use the previous version instead.
 FSDP works successfully on Torch 2.7.1 CU128 for Ampere.
    Reference: https://github.com/pytorch/pytorch/issues/162057#issuecomment-3250217122

 2. **Turing**: Not tested.
-Please use FlashAttn1 instead of FlashAttn2.
+Please use FlashAttn1 instead of FlashAttn2 or Torch Attn.

 3. **Ada Lovelace**: There is also an issue with Torch 2.8 which when assigning `device_id` to `torch.dist_init_process_group()` cause OOM.